Illinois American Water to Conduct Annual Maintenance Program in Streator

 Work includes flushing of water mains and fire hydrants

 Streator, Ill.
 (Sept.
-3, 2021) – Illinois American Water’s Streator District will begin its annual maintenance program Tuesday, Sept.
-7, 2021, work is scheduled to be completed by the end of September.
-Work includes flushing fire hydrants and water mains in the Streator service area.
-During this period, fire hydrants will be evaluated for functionality, repaired when necessary, and flushed.
-The process of flushing hydrants is essential in identifying fire hydrants in need of repair and maintaining optimal water quality throughout the potable water distribution system.
+15, 2022) – Beginning Monday, September 19, 2022, Illinois American Water’s Streator District will begin its annual maintenance program.
+This work should be completed in early October.
+During this period, fire hydrants will be evaluated for functionality, repaired when necessary and flushed.
+The process of periodically flushing hydrants is essential in identifying fire hydrants in need of repair and maintaining optimal water quality throughout the potable water distribution system.

 Through the discharge of water from the fire hydrant(s), water flowrates are increased to provide a scouring effect that removes mineral deposits that may accumulate in the water main.
 While the majority of mineral deposits are removed from the hydrant discharge, it is not uncommon for customers to experience a temporary discoloration of water within their residence or dwelling.
 The removal of these deposits is critical in maintaining water quality.

 When fire hydrant flushing is occurring in your area, the following items should be considered:

 - If possible, avoid using water while flushing is taking place.
 Use of water during the flushing event may result in discolored water entering the premise plumbing of the residence or dwelling.

 - If you encounter discolored water during hydrant flushing, run water from the cold water tap only until discoloration subsides.
 Do not use hot water until discoloration is no longer present when flushing from the cold water tap.
 This may require flushing of cold water from multiple taps.

 - Do not do laundry during, or shortly after, the hydrant flushing event.
 Discolored water may stain fabrics.